How Effective Is Online Counseling For Depression?

 Online counseling for depression may seem almost too good to be true.
 Doesn't it seem logical that an in-person meeting would be more effective than typing words on a computer screen?

 According to studies, perhaps not.
-A study by the University of Pittsburgh Schools of the Health Sciences revealed that an online cognitive behavioral therapy program, in combination with Internet support groups (and even by itself) was a more effective treatment for anxiety and depression than the traditional model.
+A study by the University of Pittsburgh School of Health Science revealed that an online cognitive behavioral therapy program, in combination with Internet support groups (and even by itself) was a more effective treatment for anxiety and depression than the traditional model.

 Online users no longer have to focus on peripherals.
-They simply apply the lessons and learn how to alter their behavior and thinking patterns in order to learn new coping mechanisms for anxiety.
+They simply apply the lessons and learn how to alter their behavior and thinking patterns to learn new coping mechanisms for anxiety.

 In a New York Times blog, Pip Cuijpers, Professor of Clinical Psychology at the Free University in Amsterdam, even called online therapy equal with face to face therapy, at least for the most "common mental disorders" like depression and anxiety.